brunovell/MyProjects/ManchesterUtd_Finances/README.md

 The financial data was originally published as **PDF reports** by the club.
 I extracted the information, transformed it into **Excel** using **Power Query**, and modeled the data to prepare it for visualization.

-This process highlights my ability to:
-- Collect and clean data from non-structured sources (PDFs)
-- Use Power Query for **ETL (Extract, Transform, Load)** operations
-- Build a reliable data model in Power BI
-- Create interactive dashboards that explore revenues, expenses, and overall financial trends

 ## Features
 - Annual revenues and expenses visualizations
 - Comparison of net profit/loss over the last 5 years